KhoraLee/Mila-Compiler/README.md

 ### LLVM version

-Recommended version is version (9,) 10, 11 or 12 (currently latest).
+Recommended version is version 19 (currently latest).
 Older version may require changes.

-To get the current LLVM version, just call:
+To get the current LLVM version in your system, just call:
 ```
 clang --version
 ```
 You should get an output similar to this:
 ```
-Ubuntu clang version 12.0.0-++rc3-4ubuntu1
+Ubuntu clang version 19.0.0-++rc3-4ubuntu1
 Target: x86_64-pc-linux-gnu
 Thread model: posix
 InstalledDir: /usr/bin